kubernetes/minikube/site/content/en/docs/Tasks/debug.md

 Example:

-`minikube start --v=7` Will start minikube and output all the important debug logs to stdout.
+`minikube start --v=7` will start minikube and output all the important debug logs to stdout.

 ## Gathering VM logs